RaspAP/raspap-docs/docs/faq.md

 Yes, you can run RaspAP and [Adguard Home](https://github.com/AdguardTeam/AdGuardHome) on the same device.
 Change Adguard Home’s listening port to `5300` and bind to `127.0.0.1`, then go to RaspAP's > **DHCP Server** > **Advanced** page and enable the "Upstream DNS Server".
 Add `127.0.0.1#5300` as an upstream DNS Server.
 Save settings and restart dnsmasq.
 Tip via [@firestrife23](https://github.com/RaspAP/raspap-webgui/issues/542#issuecomment-609078400)

 ## <a name="captive"></a>Can I configure RaspAP to work with a captive portal?
-Yes, the [nodogsplash project](https://github.com/nodogsplash/nodogsplash) works just fine with RaspAP and is recommended over other methods.
+Yes.
+The [nodogsplash project](https://github.com/nodogsplash/nodogsplash) works just fine with RaspAP and is recommended over other methods.
 A detailed setup guide is [available here](/captive/).

 ## <a name="schedule"></a>How do I create an AP activation schedule?
 This is a common function in consumer wireless routers.
 For example, let's assume you want to disable your AP on Monday through Friday between 02:00 and 08:00.
 You can implement this with `cron` to stop/start RaspAP's service control script at certain times.
 Run `sudo crontab -e` and add entries like so: